 Head Softball Coach

-Frank Wilkins comes to Prairie State College with an advanced knowledge of how to win a collegiate softball game.
+Frank Wilkins came to Prairie State College with an advanced knowledge of how to win a collegiate softball game.

-He should, considering he’s only done it 317 times in his storied career.
+As well he should have, considering he’d only done it 317 times in his storied career.

-Wilkins, the all-time winningest coach in St. Joseph’s College (Ind.) softball history, will take over the reigns as the steward of the Prairie State College softball program for the 2015 season and the results were impressive, to say the least.
+Wilkins, the all-time winningest coach in St. Joseph’s College (Ind.) softball history, took over the reigns as the steward of the Prairie State College softball program for the 2015 season and the results were impressive, to say the least.

-With over 30 years of high-level coaching experience, Wilkins brings with him a track record of proven success.
+With over 30 years of high-level coaching experience, Wilkins brought with him a track record of proven success.

 The longtime foreman at Inspat Inland Inc. of East Chicago, achieved his biggest coaching accomplishment in 2012 when he guided the Pumas to the NCAA Tournament for the first time in program history.
 Wilkins’ club culminated its historic run with a Super Regional championship and berth in the College Softball World Series.